Paria's analysis paralysis - Trinidad and Tobago Newsday

 Paria's analysis paralysis

-On the other hand, the diver whom he rescued is reported as having covid19 and is isolated in hospital and therefore can't speak to the media or the family.

-Adding to this tragedy were the poor communications delivered by Paria to family members and the public.
+Mounting this tragedy was the poor communications delivered by Paria to the family members and the public.
 The family members described the company's method of communication as insulting.
-The posture of the company in delivering information appeared insensitive to the emotional needs of the families and mounting concerns among the general public looking on at this unfortunate situation.
+The posture of the company in delivering information appeared insensitive to the emotional needs of the family and the concern from the general public looking on at this unfortunate situation.

-There are news reports and videos on social media showing family members camped out in the carpark since the day of the incident.
+There are news reports and videos on social media showing the family members camped out in the car park since Friday.
 Reports say the company offered no hospitality.
 Donations of food, water, tents and portable toilets came from union officials and members of the public.

-While there were opposition politicians who may appear to be looking for mileage on one hand, all the families could see was the support for their plight and in their hour of deep grief.
+While there were oppostion politicians who may appear to be looking for mileage on one hand, for the family all they could see is the support for their plight.
 Those who showed up demonstrated that they were concerned, whether political or not.
-Citizens showing up to support the family also gave a voice to their concerns while awaiting word on their family members trapped in a pipeline.
+Citizens showing up to support the family also gave a voice to their concerns while awaiting word on those trapped in a pipeline.

-One of the bodies has not been recovered but efforts are under way in that regard.
+Up to the time of writing one of the bodies had not been recovered but efforts are underway in that regard.

 RONALD HUGGINS